rush2406/continual_learning_vision/D3Former/README.md

 ## Acknowledgement

-The code is built upon [AANet](https://github.com/yaoyao-liu/class-incremental-learning/tree/main/adaptive-aggregation-networks).
-I would like to thank the authors for their implementation.
+This code is built upon [AANet](https://github.com/yaoyao-liu/class-incremental-learning/tree/main/adaptive-aggregation-networks).
+Many thanks to the authors for their implementation.